HelgeCPH/cph-code-infra/README.md

 For this example we rent the cheapest possible cloud machine at Digital Ocean -which they call "droplet".
 You can choose your own servers or any other providers.
 The descriptions and the provided setup script should be valid for any Debian-based Linux.

   * Create an account at Digital Ocean (https://www.digitalocean.com)
-  * Create a new Ubuntu 16.04.1 droplet (smallest machine, 5$ per month)
+  * Create a new Ubuntu 16.04.3 x64 droplet (second smallest machine, 0.015USD per hour/ 10USD per month)
   * Register your public SSH key while creating a droplet.
 If you do not have a pair of keys read on how to do that. (https://www.digitalocean.com/community/tutorials/how-to-use-ssh-keys-with-digitalocean-droplets)
   * SSH to your new machine and create a new user, which we will call `builder`.
 You can copy the IP `<your_ip>` from your droplet configuration page.